Skip to content

 return self.view()

-Then, create a new folder inside views directory, called "greetings", and add an HTML file named "hello.jinja".
+Then, create a new folder inside views directory, named "greetings", and add an HTML file named "hello.jinja".

 New view